 Monitoring the standard of care provided by specialist neonatal units is essential to informing efforts to give all babies the best possible chance of surviving and reaching their full potential.
 The RCPCH does this through the National Neonatal Audit Programme (NNAP) which encourages individual NNU, regional networks and the nation as a whole, to deliver the very highest levels of care to babies and families by measuring against standards described by professional organisations.

 The NNAP measures care based on data provided annually by all three levels of neonatal unit (Special Care Unit, Local Neonatal Unit, and Neonatal Intensive Care Unit).
 By identifying the areas which require improvement, the audit informs action planning at a unit and network level, whilst helping hospital management, commissioners and policymakers to prioritise future funding and support.

-- to assess whether babies requiring specialist neonatal care receive consistent, high quality care across England and Wales in relation to the audit questions;
+- Assess whether babies requiring specialist neonatal care receive consistent, high quality care across England and Wales in relation to the audit questions;

-- to identify areas for improvement in relation to service delivery and the outcomes of care.
+- Identify areas for improvement in relation to service delivery and the outcomes of care

 NNAP and the Transparency Agenda